AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-44-national-security/frontmatter.md

 3074.
 Authorization of appropriations.

 3075.
-“Function” and “Department of Defense” defined.
+"Function" and "Department of Defense" defined.

 3076.
 Separability.